|Nationality or Tribal Affiliation||Hanis Coos|

 |How acquired||Purcahsed with a bequest from the Estate of Bill & Helga Hosford|

 |Statement about this object||

 Artist Statement: THANKS GIVING / GIVING THANKS

-"At this time, in this country, the two biggest issues are still with the pAt [sic] this time, in this country, the two biggest issues are still with the people and the land.
+"At this time, in this country, the two biggest issues are still with the people and the land.

 "The ecological crisis that takes the forefront are the pipelines snaking through the country, currently the one being laid through the Standing Rock Sioux territory in North Dakota.
 To create the pipelines, land sacred to Indigenous people is desecrated and rivers are contaminated and destroyed.

 "The human rights issue is violence against minorities through the militarization of the police, an unfair judicial system, and the industrialized prison complex.
 Each year in America, more minority citizens’ lives are destroyed and violently ended by those employed to protect us.